The Outdoor Activities Guide

 - Speeds up to 165 FPS.

 Want to know the best crossbow for the money on the market?
 Then you have to take a look at the Cobra System Self Cocking Pistol Tactical Crossbow.
 It is ideal for hunting and target shooting practice but is really just a lot of fun.
 I have to say this is a good crossbow for beginners and suitable for all people, such as women, youths, adults, and elders.
 With an 80-lb draw weight, it is easy to cock and is exceptionally accurate for a pistol crossbow.
-The smooth, quick and quiet cocking mechanism makes this an ideal hunting crossbow.
+The smooth, quick, and quiet cocking mechanism makes this an ideal hunting crossbow.
 It is easy to load and has a quick-detach lever to separate the cocking mechanism from the stock.
-It is fiberglass construction with adjustable sight.
+It is fiberglass construction with an adjustable sight.
 This crossbow also includes a 4×20 adjustable scope and 39 aluminum arrows.
 Although this is the cheapest crossbow, it’s so good for wild turkey killing.

 - This crossbow is great for both hunting and target shooting.